saikrishna088/spoken_written/README.md

 # spoken_written
 converting English sentence from spoken to written
 ### Note:
-I have not done creating Library as I am ran out of time.But I have completed the task and uploded as .ipynb file.
-Sorry for the truble.
+I have not done creating Library as I am ran out of time and I am not familiar with github.But I have completed the task and uploded as .ipynb file.
+Sorry for the truble.please have a glance

 ### Here is Explanation of the solution:
 1. My approach is to classify the words into categories(Numericals,plain,Digital,Letters).